Lyndon9453/Flexpart-Utilities/README.md

 # Flexpart-Utilities
-A set o useful scripts to run Flexpart v10.3
+A set of useful scripts to run Flexpart v10.3